jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/Cauchy-Goursat theorem.md

 ### Consequences

-Goursat's theorem is a lot of what underlies the rigidity of complex functions [[Complex Analysis --- math-135/notes/What is complex analysis?|that we talked about in the first lecture]].
+Goursat's theorem is a lot of what underlies the rigidity of complex functions [[Complex analysis --- math-135/notes/What is complex analysis?|that we talked about in the first lecture]].

 ##### _theorem:_ primitives in a disc